Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-11-16-Isaac-Asimov-Nightfall.md

 So when the once-in-a-millennium nightfall finally came about, they were all thrown into consternation by the sudden appearance and huge numbers of suns in the universe.

-They were probably all dismayed or shocked by their tiny existence and overturn of senses when they found their real universe is infinite, cold, dark and indifferent to their existence which overturned all their presumptuous beliefs.
+(I surmise that they were probably all dismayed or shocked by their tiny existence and overturn of senses when they found their real universe is infinite, cold, dark and indifferent to their existence which overturned all their presumptuous beliefs.)

 # Character: 5/9.
 It possesses several lively characters, but I don't think the intention of the cultists is depicted well.
 In addition, why the columnist had ridiculed Aton for two months and then suddenly came to ask Aton for the details?
 Aton: the director of Saro University, who was an astronomer and took charge of the observatory.
 He seemed strict and serious all the time.